Vemulawada Bheemakavi

-Vemulawada Bhima alias 'Vemulawada Bheemakavi' was a hugely popular Telugu poet (11th century AD) for his style of poetry and is considered to be a demi-god for his powers.
+Vemulawada Bhima alias 'Vemulawada Bheemakavi' was a Telugu poet in the 11th century AD.

-The poet's life was mentioned in the first of its kind, 1829 AD 's work- 'Biographical Sketches of Dekkan Poets' - by Cavelly Venkata Ramaswamie.

-The same poet was referred as Vemulawada, Vemulaada, Lemulawada, and Lemulaada Bheema kavi.

 Early life

-The poet was born at Vemula Vada, in the province of Veligandala (Karimnagar).
-He was born to a widow who is a Lema (a young woman) with the blessings of the Vemulawada Bheemeshwara Swamy.
+According to the 1829 book 'Biographical Sketches of Dekkan Poets' by Cavelly Venkata Ramaswamiehe the poet was born at Vemula Vada, in the province of Veligandala (Karimnagar).
+He was said to have been born to a widow.

 The poet lived in the 11th century or between 12th-13th centuries.

 He travelled to different foreign countries, such as Karnata, Maharatta, Sajanagar (near Peddapuram, East Godavari district which was ruled by Kalingas and Eastern Chalukyas or Vengi Chalukyas).

 Birth Place Controversy

 First Generation scholar (1829) Cavelly Venkata Ramaswamie in his 1829 work identifies him with Lemulawada (Vemulawada, Karimnagar district).
-Majority of next generation scholars (1900s) such as Manavalli Ramakrishna kavi, Jayanti Ramayya Pantulu, Seshadri Ramana Kavulu too place him to be a native of Vemulawada, Karimnagar district (alias Lemulavada) due to the below majority evidences.
-The Kendra Sahitya Academy also opines the same.
+The majority of next generation scholars (1900s) such as Manavalli Ramakrishna kavi, Jayanti Ramayya Pantulu, Seshadri Ramana Kavulu too place him to be a native of Vemulawada, Karimnagar district (alias Lemulavada).
+The Kendra Sahitya Academy.

-The same poet was referred as Vemulawada, Vemulaada, Lemulawada, and Lemulaada Bheema kavi.
-The above four names are colloquial names of Vemulawada, Karimnagar district even till today.
+He was also referred to as Vemulawada, Vemulaada, Lemulawada, and Lemulaada Bheema kavi.
+The above four names are colloquial names of Vemulawada, Karimnagar district in modern times.